 - Diagnose an infection in the peritoneal fluid.

-- Check for certain types of cancer, such as liver cancer.
+- Check for certain types of cancer.

 - Remove a large amount of fluid that is causing pain or trouble breathing or that is affecting how the kidneys or the intestines (bowel) are working.

 - Check for damage after a belly injury.

 How To Prepare